uanq2/Uriel/README.md

 This is a responsive site.
 Therefore, when the window size is shrunk, all the elements shrink as the page does.

 https://github.com/uanq2/Uriel-Portfolio.git

-https://uanq2.github.io/Uriel-Portfolio/
+This is the live view of my portfolio page https://uanq2.github.io/Uriel-Portfolio/